 Crater Lake – Oregon

-Oregon’s Crater Lake is not only one of the clearest lakes in the world, but it’s also one of the deepest.
+Oregon’s Crater Lake is not only one of the clearest lakes in the world, but also the deepest lake in North America.
 Reaching an astounding 1,943 feet below the surface, it’s the seventh-deepest lake in the world.
 Like at Lake McKenzie, the water’s clarity is a result of the lake’s formation.
 Approximately 7,700 years ago, Mount Mazama erupted and collapsed, forming a deep caldera that took an estimated 740 years to fill up with snowfall and rainwater.

 Crater Lake’s clean and deep waters result in a dazzling blue color that has drawn visitors to Crater Lake National Park for nearly a century.
 Recent studies show that the lake’s color and clarity are also thanks to a deficiency in phytoplankton, in addition to very little organic matter, which allows for light to penetrate the lake as deep as 320 feet.
 Although the lake is rather chilly, swimming is permitted in specific locations, including Cleetwood Cove and Wizard Island.